VivekBhat/oo/README.md

 The admin can search for a book using various parameters.
 Search in a checkout history does not work for ISBN.

+**2) Library Member Functions:**

 Subsquent Steps/ Bugs:

 1) The email field in checkout and return on behalf of a user will work if we put different email ids.

+2) The add a book form shows checkout as an option.

+3) Search in a checkout history does not work for ISBN.